Marriages and Baptisms 1829

-17 Jan 1829 Marriage of Bachelor Lt Thomas Lewis Gooch RN, son of Sir Thomas Gooch Bart of Benacre Park, Suffolk to anne Europa Gardner spinster daughter of the Hon Colonel W H Gardner RA..
+17 Jan Marriage of Bachelor Lt Thomas Lewis Gooch RN, son of Sir Thomas Gooch Bart of Benacre Park, Suffolk to anne Europa Gardner spinster daughter of the Hon Colonel W H Gardner RA.

-30 Mar Baptism of Harry Charles Blackader Filder born on 7 May 1828, son of Deputy Commissary General William Filder and his wife Anne was baptized on ch 1829.
+30 Mar Baptism of Harry Charles Blackader Filder born on 7 May 1828, son of Deputy Commissary General William Filder and Anne.

 Surgeons and Assistant Surgeons in the infantry wore the uniform of their respective regiment.
 They wore epaulets of their corresponding rank together with a cocked hat, but were not permitted a sash (Horse Guards Memorandum dated 15 Apr 1829).

 From 18 Feb 1830, epaulettes were restored to the medical staff.
 Purveyors and Deputy Purveyors wore silver epaulettes.
 Medical staff ranking from Inspector General of Hospitals to Hospital Assistants wore gold epaulettes corresponding with their relative rank in the army.

 The number of women and children with several regiments in Great Britain and Ireland permitted to reside with their husbands in barracks was regulated by the Warrant for the Regulation of Barracks, dated 16 March 1824.
 On 18 March 1829, Horse Guards directed commanding officers that they had no authority to allow more women in barracks than that laid down in the regulations.
 It ordered that: